Mortgage

 Content was accurate at the time of publication.

-Lending guidelines only allow you to use unemployment benefits to qualify for a loan if you can provide proof the income has been received for at least two years.
+Lending guidelines only allow you to use unemployment benefits to qualify for a mortgage if you can provide proof that the income has been received for at least two years.
 Employers may also need to confirm seasonal employees are likely to be rehired in the future.

-For example, landscape or construction workers often work on projects until they’re completed.
-Or ski resort employees typically only work during the winter.
+For example, landscapers or construction workers often work on projects until they’re completed, while ski resort employees typically only work during the winter.
 As long as workers in these types of temporary positions have a two-year history of unemployment income in between jobs or seasons, it can be used to qualify for a new mortgage.

 Most conventional and government-backed home loan programs allow you to use unemployment income in certain situations.
-You still have to meet the minimum mortgage requirements for your credit score, down payment and debt-to-income ratio (DTI) for each loan type.
+However, you will still have to meet the minimum mortgage requirements for credit score, down payment and debt-to-income (DTI) ratio for your chosen loan type.

 Mortgage programUnemployment income requirements